Women

 Empowerment, equality, and equity.

-Learn about iconic feminists throughout history, and the trailblazers of today.
-Let us take you on a tour of the best resources for budding feminists including podcasts, social media, action guides, blogs, foundations, and more.
+Learn about iconic feminists throughout history and the trailblazers of today.
+Let us take you on a tour of the best resources for budding feminists, including podcasts, social media, action guides, blogs, foundations, and more.

 How are Women Treated by Society?

 Of particular importance is the participation of women in politics.
 Once viewed as a man's world, the need for more women in governmental leadership is now seen as vital.
+Find interesting topics covering girls' education, the portrayal of women in the media, harassment, and the role of women in religion.

 Many protesters stand on the streets of Washington.
 The White House is in the background.
 Two posters dominate the picture.
 A round blue poster says 'Keep abortion legal' and a square pink posters says 'Bans off my body'.